List of Delhi Public School Society schools: DPS Patna East

 Delhi Public School, Patna east, Patna (Bihar).
 It is an initiative by Sanskriti Global Educational Trust.
 It was inaugurated in 2020 and is the second Dps to be established in Patna.
 It is affiliated to CBSE, New Delhi.

 Dps Patna East is situated near the Punpun river and NH-31.
 It has a 17-acre campus.
 It has boarding facility with options like weekly boarding and full time boarding.

 DPS Pune

 Delhi Public School Pune, commonly known as DPS Pune, is a senior secondary school in Pune, Maharashtra, India.
 It offers schooling from Nursery to Class 12.
 Established in 2003, the school is a collaboration between Delhi Public School Society and the Takshila Education Society.

 Delhi Public School, Pune has affiliation with the Central Board of Secondary Education, based in New Delhi.

 The motto of the school is "Service Before Self".
 It is located in Nyati County.

 Delhi Public School Hinjewadi is now operational.

 DPS Palasa

 Delhi Public School, Palasa located in Srikakulam district of Andhra Pradesh was established in 2018 and is affiliated to Delhi Public Schools Society.
 DPS Palasa is affiliated to CBSE and offers schooling from LKG to Vth.

+DPS Rau

+Established in 2019, Delhi Public School Rau Indore is the fourth branch of DPS under the Jagran Social Welfare Society in Madhya Pradesh.
+The school has 25-acre day boarding establishment for its students with sporting and extra co-curricular facilities.